ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/07-containers-for-continuous-integration.md

 Open a web browser window and visit the address <http://localhost:4000/>.
 You should see a site that looks very similar to that at <https://dme26.github.io/docker-introduction/>.

-Using a new terminal window and shell, or using your laptop's GUI, locate the file "index.md" within the "docker-introduction-gh-pages" directory, and open it in your preferred editor program.
+Using a new shell window, or using your laptop's GUI, locate the file `index.md` within the `docker-introduction-gh-pages` directory, and open it in your preferred editor program.

 Near the top of this file you should see the description starting "This session aims to introduce the use of Docker containers with the goal of using them to effect reproducible computational environments."
 Make a change to this message, and save the file.

 If you reload your web browser, the change that you just made should be visible.
-This is because the Jekyll container saw that you changed the "index.md" file, and regenerated the website.
+This is because the Jekyll container saw that you changed the `index.md` file, and regenerated the website.

 You can stop the Jekyll container by clicking in its terminal window and typing "control-c".

+You have now achieved using a reproducible computational environment to reproduce a lesson about reproducible computing environments.

 {% include links.md %}